 \subsection{Question 2}

 Question 2 considers whether the total error for a PINN $u_{\theta}$ is small if the generalization error is also small.
-To this end, we bound the $L^2$-norm of the total error by the $L^2$-norm of the residuals times a constant.
+To this end we bound the $L^2$-norm of the total error by the $L^2$-norm of the residuals times a constant.
 Moreover, it turns out that we can not only bound the total error but also the total error of the time derivative.
-Both can be made small if the generalization error, i.e. the residuals, is small.
-Importantly, this result is independent of the particular neural network architecture that we have used to derive an affirmative answer to Question 1. \begin{theorem} Let $T>0, d\in\mathbb{N}, \Omega\subset\mathbb{R}^d$ be a bounded Lipschitz domain and let $u\in C^2(\Omega\times[0,T])$ be a classical solution of the semilinear wave equation \eqref{WaveBVP} and let the assumptions (A1) and (A2) hold.
+Both can be made small if the generalization error, i.e. the residuals, are small.
+Importantly, this result is independent of the particular neural network architecture that we have used to derive an affirmative answer to question 1. \begin{theorem} Let $T>0, d\in\mathbb{N}, \Omega\subset\mathbb{R}^d$ be a bounded Lipschitz domain and let $u\in C^2(\Omega\times[0,T])$ be a classical solution of the semi-linear wave equation \ref{WaveBVP} and let the assumptions (A1) and (A2) hold.
 Let $u_{\theta}$ be a PINN with parameters $\theta$ and let $\Omega_T:=\Omega\times[0,T]$.
-Then we can bound the total error in the $H^1([0,T];L^2(\Omega))$-norm:
+Then we can bound the total error and the error of the time-derivative in the $L^2$-norm:

-where $\hat{C}$ is defined in the proof and depends on $\|u\|_{C^0},\|u_{\theta}-u\|_{C^0}$ and $r$, $C_{pw}$ is the constant from an application of the Poincar\'e-Wirtinger inequality (see \cite{evans}) and
+where $\hat{C}$ is defined in the proof and depends on $\|u\|_{C^0},\|u_{\theta}-u\|_{C^0}$ and $r$, $C_{pw}$ is the constant from an application of the Poincar\'e-Wirtinger inequality, see \cite{evans}, and

 \end{theorem}